-The purpose of a cataract surgery is to treat cataracts and improve vision.
+The purpose of cataract surgery is to treat cataracts and improve vision.
 Cataracts lead to blurry vision, faded colors and increased glare from lights.
 If your cataract is making it difficult to read or carry out your daily activities or is interfering with your treatment for a different eye condition, your doctor may recommend cataract surgery.

 Doctors may also recommend cataract surgery if your eye doctor is having difficulty examining the back of your eye in order to check or treat other eye conditions, such as diabetic retinopathy or age-related macular degeneration.

-Note that you have time to consider your options as waiting to have a cataract surgery done will not affect your eyes.
+Note that you have time to consider your options as waiting to have cataract surgery done will not affect your eyes.
 In fact, if your vision is not affecting your everyday life, you may not need cataract surgery for several years.

 The following are some questions to keep in mind while considering cataract surgery: